mezonai/mezon/README.md

 [Mezon Bug Report Community](https://mezon.ai/invite/1840696977034055680)

-## high-performance, lightweight alternative to Discord
+## High-performance, lightweight alternative to Discord

 Mezon is a Live, Work, and Play platform.
 It’s perfect for gaming and chilling with friends, or even building a global community.
 Customize your own space to talk, play, and hang out.
 Mezon also delivers enterprise-grade performance with sub-millisecond response times and support for millions of concurrent connections.

+That performance comes from owning the hot path end to end — a C WebRTC SFU, a C11 native media engine, IO Uring and a binary data plane — instead of stacking generic HTTP and WebRTC middleware.
 <div align="center">
   <img width="851" height="315" alt="Mezon Platform Overview" src="https://github.com/user-attachments/assets/0cbc29c7-b8eb-4810-9e88-9efa88e7b43d" />
 </div>